Hungary Intentionally Denying Food To Asylum-Seekers, Watchdog Groups Say

 "The transit zone is encircled with high fences and barbed wires, and within the transit zone there are also smaller sectors divided by further fences and barbed wires," he says.
 "People are confined to these small sectors."

-Some of the asylum-seekers who have been denied food have had cash on them, and have asked permission to buy food, "but there is no option for them," Léderer says.
+Some of the asylum-seekers who have been denied food have had cash on them and have asked permission to buy food, "but there is no option for them," Léderer says.

 According to Hungarian media outlets, a pastor named Gábor Iványi, who runs a prominent charity, collected food for refugees and attempted to deliver it to the transit zone.
 He was turned away by authorities, Léderer confirmed.
 Iványi has been a vocal critic of the Hungarian government.

-Gall and Lederer both say the policy seems designed to pressure asylum seekers to turn away of their own accord.
+Gall and Léderer both say the policy seems designed to pressure asylum-seekers to turn away of their own accord.

 "A person who's been deprived of food for two or three days [will] start looking around for options to get that food," says Gall, the Human Rights Watch researcher.
 "And the only way that they can do that at the moment is to abandon their claims and walk out the door back into Serbia.
 But then, legally speaking, they will abandon their asylum claim."